wtheisen/TerminusBrowser/README.md

 ## Introduction <a name="introduction"></a>

+Previously known as commandChan.

-Created out of a desire to browse 4chan at work, commandChan is turning into a general framework for browsing sites in the terminal using a unified program.
+Created out of a desire to browse 4chan at work, TerminusBrowse is turning into a general framework for browsing sites in the terminal using a unified program.
 This is currently a terminal browsing application for [4chan](https://www.4chan.org/), and now [Reddit](https://www.reddit.com/).
 Built using the [urwid](https://github.com/urwid/urwid/) library for python.